arve0/master/thesis_web.md

 description on installation of the software is included in the [appendix](#python-software).

-As this thesis mainly consists of work on creating automated microscope scanning, the method is also the result of the thesis.
-Therefore a result chapter is not included, but a brief description of the result is in the beginning of the methods chapter.
+As this thesis mainly consists of work on developing automated microscope scanning, the method is also the result of the thesis and therefore a result chapter is not included.

 # Theory